 The melodic minor scale involves another alteration to the natural minor scale and apart from the seventh note, the sixth note is also sharpened.

-While the minor pentatonic is the scale you’re likely to use frequently, you probably won’t be using the melodic minor a lot unless you play Jazz.
+While the minor pentatonic is the scale you’re likely to use frequently, you probably won’t be using the melodic minor scale on guitar a lot unless you play Jazz.

 In fact, the melodic minor scale is also nicknamed as “The Jazz scale”.

-Though other options such as modes exist, these four different minor scales give you an incredible amount of possibilities to choose from when creating your own guitar licks and solos in minor keys.
+Though other options such as modes exist, these four different minor scales on guitar give you an incredible amount of possibilities to choose from when creating your own licks and solos in minor keys.

-In this lesson I gave you an overview on how each minor scale can be used to create solos and in what context.
+In this lesson, I gave you an overview of how each minor guitar scale can be used to create solos and in what context.
 I didn’t give you an example lick in the melodic minor scale since I never use it myself and I believe I wouldn’t have done justice to the scale if I did!

-The next step is to choose one of the minor scales above and create your own guitar licks with it.
+The next step is to choose one of the minor scales on guitar above and create your own guitar licks with it.